brooks-code/silver-broccoli/README.md

 ## Further learning

-A tutorial about some elements of this project will be available *soon*.
+This project inspired a tutorial about state machines: it is available [here](https://dev.to/atomictangerline/the-curious-case-of-the-visualization-state-machine-b8p).

 Challenge: I've put quit a lot of energy to implement the good practices I'm aware of, and this makes me even more eager to learn and improve.